TheGoodlike13/liberty_or_death/README.md

 Anyhow, we've got ourselves a lock-less screen!
 Success!

 Unsurprisingly, our alien command doesn't work.
 Because alien was not installed either.
 More 'sudo apt'!
-But, of course, it still doesn't work.
+But, of course, even after installation, 'alien' still doesn't work.

 It complains about not running as 'root' and that the ownership of files might be wrong?
 I guess that's just because I didn't prefix it with sudo.
 You know what, I'll just